jampool Guides

 Bit depth simply means: How good shall the quality of each saved sample be.
 For example recording your guitar with 44. kHz at 16 bit means: save 44100 samples of what I play on my guitar per second and save every single sample information with 16 bit quality.
 If you use 24 bit, every saved sample of your playing would have better quality as there are 8 more bit of space for saving the digital version of what you played in the real world.

 If you should record at 44.1 kHz, 48 kHz, 96 kHz, 16 bit, 24 bit ... has almost become a religious question.
 Our recommendation is simple and pragmatic: Use 44.1 kHz & 16 bit!
 Why?
-Because we believe that nobody can really hear the difference between this and "better" settings.
-Therefore the clearly smaller filesizes are a really good argument.
+Because if you don't know what you are doing and can't hear any difference between this and "better" settings the clearly smaller filesizes are a really good argument.